zenvdeluca/net_healer/README.md

 - cleared - no Attack Reports received for any /32 target
 - warning - less than 3 Attack Reports received for /32 target(s)
 - critical - more than [x] Attack Reports received for /32 target(s)
-- under_attack - Notify and enable DDoS mitigation
+- under_attack - more than critical :)

 Each FNM ban = 1 NET HEALER /32 target report
 Lower the ban time, faster NET HEALER advance it stages